 All entries must be correctly, clearly and completely identified and entered in the proper division, section and group.
-Each exhibitor is permitted to enter only one stalk of any particular variety in any approved show (except in collection groups), and no restrictions can be placed on cultural conditions or methods used in growing the iris.
+Each exhibitor is permitted to enter only one stalk of any particular registered variety in any one of the single-stalk sections of an approved show.
+In addition, it may be entered in any of those sections not eligible for Best Specimen of Show (e.g., Collection, English Boxes, Container-Grown Iris and Single Blossom Entry).
+No restrictions can be placed on cultural conditions or methods used in growing the irises.